 The trustees have applied with the IRS for designation as a 501c3 Not for Profit.

 Once the IRS has approved the application and informed the trustees, the foundation will apply for an Illinois Sales Tax Exemption as a registered Charity.

-The Charitable Foundation of Rotary 6450, Inc. has been established to accept donations to fund charitable and educational activities developed and sponsored by Rotary District 6450 and its member Rotary Clubs in good standing.
+The Charitable Foundation of Rotary 6450, Inc. ("Foundation") has been established to accept donations to fund charitable and educational activities developed and sponsored by Rotary International District 6450, Inc. and its member Rotary Clubs in good standing.
 These include community service projects generally in the following areas of focus.

-Global Grant Projects of The Rotary Foundation of Rotary International are not eligible for registration and funding through The Charitable Foundation.
+Global Grant Projects of The Rotary Foundation of Rotary International, Inc. are not eligible for registration and funding through The Charitable Foundation.
 Clubs must open independent checking accounts per The Rotary Foundation policies.
-Additionally, The Rotary Foundation has set up appropriate mechanisms for donors to give to Global Grant projects, directly to The Rotary Foundation.
+Additionally, The Rotary Foundation has set up appropriate mechanisms for donors to give to Global Grant projects directly to The Rotary Foundation.

 District Grant Projects of The Rotary Foundation of Rotary International may be eligible for The Charitable Foundation.